Products

 It aims to:

-Offer support and pension coverage to Irish workers post-retirement.
+• Offer support and pension coverage to Irish workers post-retirement.

-Simplify employee pension enrolment.
+• Simplify employee pension enrolment.

-Make it easier for employers to provide an occupational pension scheme.
+• Make it easier for employers to provide an occupational pension scheme.

-Let’s learn more about Ireland’s auto-enrolment scheme.
+Let’s explore everything about the auto-enrolment scheme.

-Automatic enrolment is a pension saving plan proposed by the Irish government’s Department of Social Protection to ensure every Irish worker has access to a workplace pension to supplement their State Pension.
+Automatic enrolment is a pension saving plan proposed by the Irish government’s Department of Social Protection to ensure every Irish worker has access to a workplace pension to supplement their State Pension

 The Minister of Social Protection, Heather Humphreys, announced in October 2022 that the auto-enrolment scheme would be up and running by 2024.
-The Oireachtas has already published a preliminary report on the proposed scheme.

 The employee, employer, and government will contribute to the employee's workplace pension fund in this new scheme.